Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 - To disguise brush marks that you’ve accidentally made, apply another layer of glaze in the opposite direction.

-- Use soft brushes that hold a good amount of glaze if you want a flat, evenly glazed surface.
+- Use soft brushes that hold a good amount of glaze to achieve a flat, evenly glazed surface.

-- Wash your brushes before applying other layers of glaze.
+- Wash your brushes before applying additional glaze layers.
 Make sure no color remains.

 - Never use a brush you’ve previously used for wax resist.
 It’s important to keep your wax resist brushes separate from your glaze brushes.
 It’ll ruin your pottery piece.
 Click here for more information on wax resist.